nataliebock/Bock-Data-Science-Portfolio/MLUnsupervisedApp/README.md

     - ***Silhouette Score:*** Evaluates the clustering results, with a ***higher score meaning a better clustering.*** This is accomplished by determining how well each point fits the assigned cluster in comparison to the others, and an average silhouette score of each k (number of clusters) is displayed.

 ### Principal Component Analysis (PCA)
 - **Purpose:** PCA is a type of dimensionality reduction unsupervised learning model.
-Essentially PCA and dimensionality reduction broadly **reduces the number of columns, or features,** with the goal of simplifying the data without losing too much information.
-If you want to simplify your dimensions, this model will be helpful.
+Essentially PCA and dimensionality reduction broadly reduces the number of columns, or features, with the goal of simplifying the data without losing too much information.
+If you want to simplify the number of features in a dataset, this model will be helpful.
 - **Number of Components**: Users are shown a sliding scale from 2 to 10 where they can select a number of components they would like to use.
 - **Evaluation**: To evaluate the PCA, users are shown an explained variance plot that features individual and cumulative variance.
    - ***Cumulative***: The cumulative variance explains uses the elbow method to determine the ideal number of components.
 The elbow method evaluates by plotting the within-cluster sum of squares.
 In this case, the best number of clusters is identified by the elbow point, where the decrease in WCSS flattens, or diminishes.